-Ready to knit a cabled hat?!
-In this tutorial we will go step by step through the Antler Toque, a great way to learn about cables, charts, and hat knitting in general.
+Are you ready to knit a cabled hat?!
+In this tutorial we will go step by step through the FREE Antler Toque pattern.
+This is a great way to learn about cables, charts, and hat knitting in general.
 If you are looking for something a little simpler, try our free Barley hat pattern and tutorial from The Simple Collection.

 Ready your supplies:

 - Yarn: 125 (150, 175, 200) yarsd worsted / aran weight yarn (in this tutorial we are using Malabrigo Rios in ‘water green’).
 For more information on yarns check out our yarn tutorial here.

 - Needles: US #6/ 4mm 16″ circular needle, US #8/ 5mm 16″ circular needle and double pointed needles (DPNs) OR a long circular needle for the magic loop method.

-- If you happen to have a surly bearded man around, it helps for modeling once your hat is done, but that part is optional.
+- If you happen to have a surly bearded man around for modelling that’s great, but optional.

 Choosing a size: